unionai/unionai-docs/source/first-project/running-the-workflow.md

 0.9767441860465116
 ```

+{@@ if serverless @@}

 ## Run the workflow remotely on Union

-To run workflow in the cloud on Union, just add the `--remote` options:
+To run workflow in the cloud on Union, just add the `--remote` option:

 ```{code-block} shell
 $ unionai run --remote guides/01_getting_started/ml_workflow/ml_workflow.py main --max_bins 64
 ```

-This will output the following to the console, where the first URL points to the image builder and
-the second URL is the workflow execution:

-{@# DONE TO HERE #@}

-{@@ if serverless @@}
+You should see the following output in your terminal:

 ```{code-block} shell
 👍 Build submitted!